All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

-While not technically an injection, naltrexone-bupropion combination therapy (Contrave) represents an important oral alternative for patients who cannot or prefer not to use injectable medications.
+While not technically an injection, naltrexone-bupropion combination therapy (Contrave) represents an important oral alternative for patients who can't or prefer not to use injectable medications.
 This combination targets both the reward pathway and appetite regulation through complementary mechanisms.

 Clinical Evidence